How to Use the Guide

 Recycle:

-Bainbridge Disposal Transfer Station – Give to person at the kiosk
+Bainbridge Disposal Transfer Station – free drop-off at kiosk > only CFLs, unlimited

-Bainbridge Island Ace Hardware – Drop off between mid-November to mid-January.
+Bainbridge Island Ace Hardware – Free drop-off between mid-November to mid-January.
 They are then picked up by a Kingston metal recycler.

 Reuse: